tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/sharp-rdd.md

 - local independence assumptions
 - exploiting specific features of the design, like imperfect compliance
 - the presence of multiple cutoffs

+{{% summary %}}
+RDD is a non-experimental research design used to analyze causal effects.
+In this first building block of a series on Regression Discontuinity Design, we discussed the sharp RDD.
+The sharp RD relies on a few important features, like a continuous distribution of the score that has only one dimension, existence of a unique cutoff and perfect compliance with treatment assignment.
+The sharp RD treatment effect is the average difference in potential outcomes between treatment and control at the cutoff.

+In the [next building block](/plot/designs), we will dive deeper into the RDD subject by discussing Regression Discontuinity plots.
+{{% /summary %}}

 ## See also
 [A Practical Introduction to Regression Discontinuity Designs: Foundations - Cattaneo, Idrobo & Titiunik (2020)](https://rdpackages.github.io/references/Cattaneo-Idrobo-Titiunik_2020_CUP.pdf)